picosh/pgs-action/README.md

           # once the files have been uploaded to the project above, promote the
           # production project by symbolically linking to it
           promote: 'neovimcraft'
-          # keep the latest (3) projects matching prefix provided and delete the rest
+          # keep the latest (N) updated projects matching prefix provided and delete the rest
           retain: 'neovimcraft-'
+          # num of recently updated projects to keep
+          retain_num: 1
 ```